pcon/sfdc-eventMonitoring/examples/newrelic/README.md

     ```
 4. Add to cron
     ```text
-    */30 * * * * /home/username/eventmonitoring/scripts/apexcallouts/newrelic.sh
+    */30 * * * * sh /home/username/eventmonitoring/scripts/apexcallouts/newrelic.sh
     ```

 ## Query data and build dashboards
 Once you have data in the insights platform, you can make queries and build dashboards / alerts.
-Keep in mind that your data will be up to 2hrs delayed so I recommend adding the `since 2 hours ago` to your queries.
+Keep in mind that your data will be up to 3hrs delayed so I recommend adding the `since 3 hours ago` to your queries.

 ![Dashboard Example](https://raw.githubusercontent.com/pcon/sfdc-eventMonitoring/master/examples/newrelic/dashboard.png)